FREQUENTLY ASKED QUESTIONS

 There are two main types of printing methods; offset (lithography) and digital (inkjet).
 With offset printing, the print shop creates a plate that the ink will be applied to, then the plate is pressed to the canvas or paper.
 With digital printing, the printer prints ink directly onto the canvas or paper.
 Offset is more cost-efficient for large sets of prints, while digital works best for small sets.

-Giclée is the name given to the highest-quality tier of digital prints.
+Giclée is the name given to high-quality digital fine art prints.

 The prints in my store are all giclée digital prints printed with waterproof pigment ink.